Showbag: Pricing and contents

-Compared to the practice of giving away sample bags for free or at very low cost in the past, showbags in the late-2010s were commonly priced in the $5 to $30 range, up from a typical maximum of $20 during the previous decade.
+Compared to the practice of giving away sample bags for free or at very low cost in the past, showbags in the late-2010s were commonly priced between $5 and $30, up from a typical maximum of $20 during the previous decade.
 A showbag containing premium products can cost a hundred dollars or more, while the classic Bertie Beetle showbag has been sold for $2 for more than three decades.
 In 2008, a $10,000 "showbag" containing a freezer of beef and a fridge with 100 bottles of beer was offered at the Royal Melbourne Show.
 The rising cost of showbags is often identified as a major negative aspect of shows.
 Despite this, it is generally assumed that the total retail value of the individual contents of a showbag will exceed the price charged for the package.

 Most showbags are marketed towards children, containing toys, sweets and chocolate.
 Other common showbag items include clothing such as hats, socks and T-shirts, backpacks, drinking cups and mugs, posters and stationery.
 Comic books were frequently included in showbags in the 1970s and 1980s, but the practice has declined since.
 A number of showbags are marketed to the adult consumer, with themes including cosmetics, fashion, fitness and health, premium confectionery and gourmet food, and even adult toys.
 Showbags themed around movies such as Ghostbusters, Top Gun, or Back to the Future, or television shows such as The Simpsons, The Big Bang Theory, Friends or The Office are generally targeted at adult fans of those properties.
 An adult marketed showbag may also include discount vouchers that can be redeemed at the vendor's business at a later date.
 Showbags often contain exclusive merchandise and items; Nestlé's Bertie Beetle chocolate bar was generally only available to the public in a showbag from the 1970s to 2018.

 Common themes for showbags include confectionery brands such as Cadbury or Chupa Chups, children's toy brands such as Barbie or Hot Wheels, and licensed properties such as Disney, Star Wars, Pokémon, Harry Potter, or DC and Marvel Comics superheroes.
 Broad areas of children's play interest such as fairies, dinosaurs or pirates are also common subjects for showbag themes, as well as international and domestic sporting teams.
 Showbags may also be created to cash in on current fads and trends, as well as to promote recently released movies or television series.
 Others take on vague generic themes such as extreme sports, teen culture or practical jokes.
 The 2008 Royal Melbourne Show had a David Hasselhoff-themed showbag offered for sale.

 The physical showbag itself is similar to a shopping bag and is usually made from plastic or heavy paper, and is printed with graphics promoting the theme or brand.
 Sometimes a backpack or tote bag may be used to hold the items instead, especially if such a bag is part of the showbag's contents.